Riretta/CapsNet_CIFAR10/README.md

 The network is initialized to work with CIFAR10 dataset and reach a test accuracy of 71%.

 Still working on recostruction of the image.

+This implementation of Capsules with CIFAR10 is missing the ensembled models required for 89% accuracy.